chidmaz/chidmaz/README.md

 - 👋 Hi, I’m @chidmaz
 - 👀 I’m interested in DevOps | Intelligent Networks & VAS
-- 🌱 I’m currently learning Python
+- 🌱 I also use Python for scripting and automation
-- 💞️ I’m looking to collaborate on Programming Projects
+- 💞️ I’m looking to collaborate on Development Projects
 - 📫 How to reach me | chidmaz@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm an athletics fan